Time-Uniform Confidence Spheres for Means of Random Vectors

 \subsection{Assumptions}

 The most common assumption in the literature is that the data are independently and identically distributed (iid).
-This is the case in most prior work on estimating means (cf. \citet{catoni2017dimension,lugosi2019sub,devroye2016sub,joly2017estimation}). \begin{assumption} $\Xvec_1,\Xvec_2,\dots$ are iid with mean $\muvec$. \end{assumption} In this work, we are able to weaken this condition.
+This is the case in most prior work on estimating means (cf. \citealp{catoni2017dimension,lugosi2019sub,devroye2016sub,joly2017estimation}). \begin{assumption} $\Xvec_1,\Xvec_2,\dots$ are iid with mean $\muvec$. \end{assumption} In this work, we are able to weaken this condition.
 We enforce only that the data stream has a constant \emph{conditional} mean $\muvec$.
 This allows for more ``adversarial'' distributions, and is particularly relevant in several bandit and online learning settings in which the iid assumption does not hold. \begin{assumption} $\Xvec_1, \Xvec_2,\dots$ have constant conditional mean $\E[\Xvec_t|\F_{t-1}]=\muvec$. \end{assumption} Of course, Assumption~\ref{assump:iid} implies Assumption~\ref{assump:ccm}.
 Assumption~\ref{assump:ccm} is common in work on CSs, typically because they rely on (super)martingales which naturally enable such flexibility.
 We will often refer to Assumption~\ref{assump:ccm} as \emph{martingale-dependence}.
 While \citet{abbasi2011improved} and \citet{whitehouse2023time} also work under more general conditions than iid data, we are---as far as we are aware---the first to do so in multivariate, heavy-tailed settings.